lanfenghuanyu/Sill-Net/README.md

 4. Run main.py to train and test the code.

+## Generalized one/few-shot models

+Our training is based on PT-MAP, refering to the codes [here] (https://github.com/yhu01/PT-MAP).
+Our trained models are released [here](https://drive.google.com/drive/folders/1iQzZdFte8gcLtIZdDXASqpCgJLMnUCuP?usp=sharing).

 ## Training Tips
 1. For better results, increase the batchsize (64 or 128).
 For limited GPU memory, set the batchsize as 16.